 Tiers and categories

-As part of the private health insurance reforms, from 1 April 2019 Hospital covers will be assigned to one of four tiers - Basic, Bronze, Silver and Gold.
+As part of the private health insurance reforms, Hospital covers are now assigned to one of four tiers - Basic, Bronze, Silver and Gold.
 To be categorised in a certain tier, each hospital product must cover a minimum set of services as defined by the Government.